NikhilD1998/expense-tracker-assignment/design_notes.md

 - **Platform Considerations:**
   - The export-to-CSV feature is tailored for Android, writing directly to the Downloads folder for user convenience.
-  - The app can be extended to support iOS and web with minimal changes.

 ---

-**Summary:**
-This project combines a modern Flutter frontend with a secure Node.js/MongoDB backend, offering a responsive UI, robust authentication, and user-friendly features like swipe-to-delete and CSV export.
-The design choices prioritize